openSUSE/news-o-o/_posts/2011-07-30-opensuse-weekly-news-186-is-out.markdown

       a water-filled world where I was no longer at the top of the food chain.
 There were no computers, no talk of networking this, security that, or anything in between.
-But then the hard reality of the world wormed its way back into my mind and I now find myself trying hard to get back into some sort of groove¦an open source kind of groove (of course).
+But then the hard reality of the world wormed its way back into my mind and I now find myself trying hard to get back into some sort of grooveâ€¦an open source kind of groove (of course).

-And although it™s officially next month (the month of my forty-fourth birthday, thank you
+And although itâ€™s officially next month (the month of my forty-fourth birthday, thank you
       very much) Linux is about to turn 3.0.
 And although Linus Torvalds himself has said this is not a big deal, it is.
 Why?
 Because of the very fact it is not a big deal. (...)

-
+â€

+â€œ

       [Phoronix/Michael Larabel: Linux 3.0 Real-Time Kernel Released](http://www.phoronix.com/scan.php?page=news_item&px=OTcwMg)